Jim Markham: Career

 Markham began his career as a barber in Farmington, New Mexico, charging $1.50 per haircut.
-He began entering hair cutting and styling competitions, winning numerous awards including the Silver Medal in the Hair Olympics.
+He began entering hair cutting and styling competitions, winning numerous awards including the silver medal in the Hair Olympics.
 In 1967, after reading in Playboy that celebrity stylist, Jay Sebring was charging $50 for a haircut, Markham went to Hollywood to challenge him to see who had the best styling technique.
 He lost the wager, but agreed to pay a franchise fee and learn Sebring's methodologies in hair styling.
-Markham opened the first Sebring International franchise in Albuquerque, New Mexico and became Sebring's first distributor for Sebring Products with a territory that included four states: New Mexico, Arizona, Texas and Utah.
+Markham opened the first Sebring International franchise in Albuquerque, New Mexico, and became Sebring's first distributor for Sebring Products with a territory that included four states: New Mexico, Arizona, Texas and Utah.
 He developed an educational program for the Sebring hair styling technique, signed on barbers as product distributors and designated shops and barbers trained in the technique as Sebring International-certified.

-After Sebring's death in 1969, Markham became President/CEO of Sebring International, and took over Sebring's celebrity clients, and over the next two years expanded Sebring Products across the country using the educational program he'd established as a distributor himself.
+After Sebring's death in 1969, Markham became president and CEO of Sebring International, and took over Sebring's celebrity clients, and over the next two years expanded Sebring Products across the country using the educational program he'd established as a distributor himself.
 However, Sebring's father eventually put the company into bankruptcy.
 Markham and two partners bought the company from him and continued to expand.

 A partner dispute led to Sebring International being put into receivership.
 Eventually, Markham reached an agreement with his former partners that allowed him to form his own company.
 On his birthday in 1972, Markham, with the help of investors including British actor, Peter Lawford, founded Markham Products.
 By the following spring, Markham came out with his own line of men's hair care products that he sold through barbers-turned-distributors.
 He taught the hairstyling technique that he'd perfected – a natural, easy-care style – and certified barbers and shops as Markham Style Innovator shops.
 Throughout the 1970s and early 1980s, Markham continued to hold his title as the hair stylist to the biggest male stars.
 Paul Newman hired him as the onset hair stylist on every movie he did into the early 1980s, sometimes giving him movie credit.
 Markham appeared on national TV shows and got press across the United States as the highest paid hair stylist in the country at $55 per cut.
 Peter Lawford and Wolfman Jack made several public appearances with Markham to promote Markham Products and did radio spots and ads for the company.
 After almost a decade of running his own company, Markham sold Markham Products in 1981.
 He returned to Albuquerque and opened a salon with the intention of turning it into a franchised chain.
 Although he made the salon a success, he eventually realized his real entrepreneurial passion was in product development.